The Settings menu lets you change settings that apply to all

 - UTM (Universal Tranverse Mercator).

 Please see the Coordinate formats page for for details and examples.

-Initial load settings – these settings change the defaults
+Image load and save – these settings change defaults

-- Minimum zoom – sets the zoom to the minimum available.
+- Minimum zoom – sets the zoom to the minimum available (a

 - Default zoom – sets the zoom to the default for the image,